Josef Beránek

 Josef Beránek ([ˈjozɛv ˈbɛraːnɛk]; born 25 October 1969) is a Czech former professional ice hockey player and coach.
 He was selected in the fourth round of the 1989 NHL Entry Draft, 78th overall, by the Edmonton Oilers.
 He has extensive professional playing experience, in the Czech Republic, the AHL, and the NHL.
 At the NHL level, he has played for the Oilers, Philadelphia Flyers, Vancouver Canucks, and Pittsburgh Penguins.
 He ended his playing career with HC Slavia Praha in the Czech Republic.
 In 1998, Beránek was part of the Czech Republic's gold-medal winning Olympic ice hockey team.

+His father Josef Beránek Sr. (1942–2024) was an ice hockey forward (Litvínov) and coach (Litvínov, Karlovy Vary, Slavia Prague).